CompositionalIT/talk-azuretp/slides/index.md

 * **Every** query costs
     * **Every** time you dot into something, it costs!
+* Use schema files to specify your types
+    * Or use preset "dummy data" to guide provided types
 * Use the Storage Emulator
-* Use pre-defined "dummy data", or schema files, to specify your types
     * Repoint to live storage account at runtime

 ---